Null Hypothesis Significance Testing (NHST) is common in research, notably in the biomedical and social sciences.

-So here's one thing Null Hypothesis Significance Testing is: a confused conflation of the three theories; “a mishmash that doesn't exist in statistics proper”.
+So here's one thing Null Hypothesis Significance Testing is: a mix of the three theories.

-For more about that, I invite you to see Question 4 (page 9) of Gigerenzer et al. 2004.
-Then ask yourself: “are you commiting the emotional and intellectual confusion of Dr. Publish‑Perish?”
+I invite you to see Question 4 (page 9) of Gigerenzer et al. 2004.
+Then ask yourself: “are you committing the confusion of Dr. Publish‑Perish?”